alvaro-cuesta/townsclipper/README.md

 FROM/TO
-  clip      Clipboard save string bits      Raw binary data decoded from save string ir        JSON of the data inside a save string sparse    JSON with voxels in sparse form (similar to Scape files)
+  clip      Clipboard save string bits      Raw binary data decoded from save string dense     JSON of the data inside a save string sparse    JSON with voxels in sparse form (similar to Scape files)

 OPTIONS